acmenezes/blog-posts/blog-posts/OpenShiftSCCsRevisited/ocp_pod_admission_sccs.md

 ## How does Pod Security Admission work?

 It works by separating policies in three different levels: privileged, baseline and restricted.
-Those levels are activated by namespace with application of a label on the respective namespace.
-Privileged is completely unrestricted, baseline has some restriction on certain privilege escalations and restricted is what the name implies the most restricted one.
+Those levels are activated per namespace with application of a label on the respective namespace.
+Privileged is completely unrestricted, baseline has some restriction on certain privileged escalations and restricted is what the name implies the most restricted one.

 Each of those three levels can be configured in three different modes:
-- `enforce`, rejecting creation on non compliant requests,
+- `enforce`: rejecting creation on non compliant requests.
-- `audit`, creating an entry in audit log but allowing creation, and
+- `audit`: creating an entry in audit log but allowing creation.
-- `warn`, sending a warning message to the user but allowing creation.
+- `warn`: sending a warning message to the user but allowing creation.

 Besides that those levels can be enabled simultaneously in the same namespace.
 Check the [Pod Security Admission docs](https://kubernetes.io/docs/concepts/security/pod-security-admission/) for more information.

 In OpenShift, the privileged level is enforced Globally.
 Another controller will synchronize the labels to match the highest privileged profile among the Service Accounts present in that namespace.
 For example, if a service account has access to use the privileged SCC, the labels will be updated with warn and audit on privileged level to prevent unnecessary warnings or audit entries.
 Exceptions to this rule are system namespaces such as `default`, the ones starting with `kube` or starting with `openshift` that are part of the cluster installation.
 Those namespaces have label synchronization permanently disabled.
-[Here](https://docs.openshift.com/container-platform/4.13/authentication/understanding-and-managing-pod-security-admission.html) you can find more details on label synchronization.
+[Here](https://docs.openshift.com/container-platform/latest/authentication/understanding-and-managing-pod-security-admission.html) you can find more details on label synchronization.

 Here is what happens when we bind a service account with a privileged SCC.